ho-wan/vscode-setting-toggle/README.md

 ---
 ## Known Issues

-- Changes to user settings must be saved before the setting is toggled using this extension, cannot write over a dirty settings.json file.
+- Changes to user settings must be saved before the setting is toggled using this extension; cannot write over a modified but unsaved settings.json file.

 ---